yo1dog/Casper/README.md

 There's a cute animation when you hover over post titles.
 That's all.

+#### Inverted Colors

+This theme favors darker backgrounds (hex #222) and so inverts font colors to be readable on it.

 ## Copyright & License
 Casper's Copyright follows below.